pcubillos/pyratbay/docs/api.rst

         Opacity cross-section in cm2 molecule-1.
         with shape [npress, ntemp, nwave].
     pressure: 1D float ndarray
-        Pressure sample of the opacity file (in barye units)
+        Pressure sample of the opacity file (in bars)
     temperature: 1D float ndarray
-        Temperature sample of the opacity file (in Kelvin degrees units).
+        Temperature sample of the opacity file (in Kelvin degrees).
     wavenumber: 1D float ndarray
-        Wavenumber sample of the opacity file (in cm-1 units).
+        Wavenumber sample of the opacity file (in cm-1).
     species: String
         The species name.